anshikanigam14/Data-Analysis-Project-using-Python-and-MySQL/README.md

 	creationDate,
 	Time when answered was posted,
 	Format of time: Epoch/unix time

+A company X has an offering where users can ask questions related to their health and get answers by doctors.

 Questions for Data Analysis:-
 1. Total number of answered questions which have been deleted